opendp/opendp/docs/source/getting-started/quickstart.rst

 This demonstrates a number of low-level OpenDP patterns:

-* First, define your metric space.
+* First, define your "metric space": a data domain and a definition of distance
 * Then, chain operators together to construct a ``Measurement`` (aka mechanism).
 * Invoke that measurement on a value to get a DP release.